Jurfest/nx-ng-ionic/README.md

 # Task Connect

 Task Connect is a task management application with gamification features that include elements like alchemists and gnomes.
-The application allows users to manage tasks, view them by status, and sort them by due date.
 It supports both web and mobile platforms using Angular and Ionic.

-## Features
+## Application Features

 - **Client Management**: Create, update, delete, and view tasks.
 - **Task Management**: Create, update, delete, view and filter tasks.
 Associate tasks with specific clients.